craftcms/docs/docs/3.x/config/db-settings.md

 The collation to use when creating tables.

 This is only used by MySQL.
-If null, the [charset’s](https://docs.craftcms.com/api/v3/craft-config-dbconfig.html#charset) default collation will be used.
+If null, the $charset default collation will be used.

 | Charset   | Default collation    |
 | --------- | -------------------- |